vanya288/FileManager/README.md

 1. Build the application.
 2. Start the application.

-## Publish
+## Publish & run

 1. In the project properties choose the Publish tab.
 2. Click Publish Now.

-## Install the application

-1. Download the FileManagerApp folder.
-2. Run the setup.exe file.
+3. Run the setup.exe file.